 The article will help you get a comprehensive definition of OEM in the beverage industry nowadays.

 What is OEM means?
-What does oem stand for
+What does OEM stand for

 According to Business Wire, the 2018 global beverage market is evaluated at US 1,544.61 billion.
-It is projected to increase at a 3.1% CAGR to reach the market size of US$1,854.589 billion by the year 2024.
+It is projected to increase at a 3.1% CAGR to reach a market size of US$1,854.589 billion by the year 2024.
 Those figures illustrate the potential future of the drink industry in the coming years.

 As a result, it is easily understood that there is a growing trend of OEM in the F&B industry.